mdbootstrap/mdb-ui-kit/docs/migration.md

 {% endcallout %}

 {% callout info %}
-These migration changes are for MDB, and should be considered **in addition** to the [Bootstrap migration guidelines](http://v4-alpha.getbootstrap.com/migration/).
+These migration changes are for BMD, and should be considered **in addition** to the [Bootstrap migration guidelines](http://v4-alpha.getbootstrap.com/migration/).
 {% endcallout %}

 ## Summary

-Here are the big ticket items you'll want to be aware of when moving from MDB v3 to v4.
+Here are the big ticket items you'll want to be aware of when moving from BMD v3 to v4.

 ### Browser support